Curricular Practical Training

 - Be in good academic standing with the university.

-- The requested training must be an integral part of your program of study.
+- CPT must be an integral part of your program of study.

 - Your academic advisor must sign the CPT application form.